urilivshits/pageinference/refactored/temp_context.md

   - Removed related animation and timer code for notice creation/removal
   - Created a cleaner, less distracting UI focused on content rather than status indicators
   - References: background.js, popup.js
+- **[Domain Validation Enhancement]** Improved Ctrl+Click domain validation with stricter checks:
+  - Added comprehensive domain validation to ensure messages are only replayed for the exact matching domain
+  - Implemented multiple validation checkpoints to prevent cross-domain message execution
+  - Added validation of message content to ensure only valid, non-empty strings are executed
+  - Implemented detailed logging for domain matching to aid in troubleshooting
+  - Added double verification of session domain both during filtering and before execution
+  - Prevented unintended execution of messages from different domains or tabs
+  - Created a more secure approach that respects domain isolation in the chat history
+  - References: popup.js, background.js
 - **[User Message Substitution]** Fixed issue where user's actual query was being ignored when using LinkedIn page scraping:
   - Updated GENERIC_SYSTEM_PROMPT to not assume users want page content analysis
   - Modified LINKEDIN_SYSTEM_PROMPT to respond directly to user queries